High Temperature Research Centre Project Secures Land at Ansty Park

 Gareth Davies, Turbines Executive Vice President said:

-“Rolls-Royce plc. continues to invest in world class technology to deliver our promises to our customers.
-The HTRC will enable step changes in Turbines technology, which play a critical role in jet engine performance.
-This location announcement at Ansty Park further builds on the history of engineering in the local area.”
+“Rolls-Royce continues to invest in world class technology to deliver our promises to our customers.
+The High Temperature Research Centre will enable step changes in Turbines technology, which play a critical role in jet engine performance.”